AMikhale/amikhale.github.io/README.md

 </td>
     <td>•	Continue implementing various heuristics (for eliminating the options for each cell instead of defaulting to backtracking) to improve the general speedup of the algorithm, both parallel and sequential (Alex)<br>
-•	Investigate the possibility for incorporating CUDA, either within one board, for checking multiple elements at once, or for solving multiple boards at once (Thomas)<br>
+•	<b>Investigate the possibility for incorporating CUDA, either within one board, for checking multiple elements at once, or for solving multiple boards at once (Thomas)</b><br>

 </td>
   </tr>